sqf-analyzer/sqf-analyzer-lsp/client/README.md

 # sqf-analyzer

-This extension provides support for the [SQF programming language](https://community.bistudio.com/wiki/SQF_Syntax).
+This extension provides full support for the [SQF programming language](https://community.bistudio.com/wiki/SQF_Syntax).

+It provides a full-feature functionality, including but not limited to:

+* Semantic syntax highlighting
+* Go to definition
+* Inlay hints for types and parameter names
+* Full support for macro expansion (e.g. `#define`)
+* Compreensive type checker, including function signatures via `params`
+* Full support for listing available functions via `CfgFunction` in mission
+* External Addons

 ## Quick start

 Install the extension and open an `.sqf` file.

-## Features

-- go to definition
-- inlay hints for types and parameter names
-- semantic syntax highlighting
-- External Addons

 ### Full support for evaluating preprocessor